LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 In our case, we've defined the Executor class as an internal class of the `IronRamAgentExecutorProducer` class.
 This class is named in this case SuperHeroExecutor and implements the AgentExecutor interface.
 This interface requires implementing 2 methods:
-- execute: in charge of handling the incoming task and processing it, but also handling all the eventual status changes.
+- execute: in charge of handling the incoming task and processing it, but also handling all the eventual state changes.
 In our case, the implementation is relatively straightforward: We get the task text content, provide it to our AI service, and return the result.
 - cancel: in charge of handling the cancellation of the task.
 ```java
 import io.a2a.server.agentexecution.AgentExecutor;